Electric Guest at Scala

 Photos: Helen Parish

-For further information about Electric Guest and future events, visit here.
+For further information and future events visit Electric Guest’s website here.